 Here are some examples of great contact forms:

-Lead Generation Forms
+2. Lead Generation forms

 Here are some examples of good lead generation forms:

 One of the best ways to get people to sign-up for your services is by providing them with the ease to do so.
 And, eToro understands this quite well.

 Here are some examples of good, easy-to-fill checkout forms:

 The brand understands that not everyone who comes to their site would like to go through the tedious process of registering as a user first to place an order.

-From SaaS to ecommerce and media platforms, sign-up forms are everywhere.
+From SaaS to eCommerce and media platforms, sign-up forms are everywhere.
 Also known as registration forms, these practically act as a primary source of data collection and lead generation for most companies operating in the online business arena.
 The key to creating a high-converting sign-up form is to be minimalist.
-The simpler the sign-up or registration process, the higher are the chances of visitors filling them out and becoming a part of your lead database.
+The simpler the sign-up or registration process, the higher are the chances of your visitors filling them out and becoming a part of your lead database.

 Here are some examples of great sign-up/registration forms:

 Subscription forms are quite similar to sign-up or registration forms.
-The only line of difference between the two is that while sign-up forms aim to give you access to the inside world of a site – Facebook’s feeds, groups, and other features, to say – subscription forms allow you to subscribe to a site’s services such as its newsletters, blogs, articles and so forth.
+The only line of difference between the two is that while sign-up forms aim to give you access to the inside world of a site – Facebook’s feeds, groups, and other features, to say – subscription forms allow you to subscribe to a site’s services such as its newsletters, blogs, articles and so on.